sal-medstats/ctru/readme.md

 ### `eq5d_score()`

-* Function for calculating EQ5D-5L (supposedly due to be added to Prospect but not clear when, see [slide 40 and 41](http://www.slideshare.net/OHENews/ohe-seminar-5ll-value-set-oct2014-revised-jun15)).
+* Function for calculating EQ5D-5L (see [slide 40 and 41](http://www.slideshare.net/OHENews/ohe-seminar-5ll-value-set-oct2014-revised-jun15) for scoring).
 Could possibly have it summarise and plot scores by user-specified variable (default being the event and the group)

 #### ToDo